martinchernyavskiy/Notes/CS/Hardware/ECE 252/LC-3 ISA and Processor Overview.md

 #### Control Signals
 - FSM and instruction decode logic that generate signals to control other parts of processor based on the instruction in IR
-- If conditional instruction, output is also affected by condition codes (CCs)
+- If conditional instruction, output is also affected by condition codes (CCs), which are stored in a special register
+	- CCs indicate information about most recent result in PU